In the run-up to Halloween 2024, it’s fun to get involved with your little ghoul.

 Make some pre-packaged Halloween candy goodie bags to drop off at neighbors’ homes with your little spook in tow.

-Why not encourage your little one to practice their writing by penning some handwritten notes for your neighbors with the goodie bags?
+You can even encourage your little one to practice their writing by penning some handwritten notes for your neighbors with the goodie bags.

 A crafty Halloween family activity for kids of all ages.